 To perform this yoga:

-- Select the poses you will include in your hatha yoga session.
-Incorporating a diversity of poses that includes standing, sitting, and lying positions will work to improve your overall health.
-Common poses include child’s pose, cat-cow pose, mountain pose, downward-facing dog, and tree pose.
+• Select the poses you will include in your hatha yoga session.
+Incorporate a diversity of poses that includes standing, sitting, and lying positions and focus on breath work with controlled movements.
+This generally means that transitions between poses will be done with a single breath.
+Great examples include cat-cow poses, where one breath guides one movement between cat and cow.
+Child’s pose, mountain pose, downward-facing dog, and tree pose are also great poses to hold.

-- Throughout your hatha yoga, inhale through your nose deeply and exhale through your mouth or nose slowly.
-Your breaths should be coordinated with your movement.
+• Throughout your hatha yoga, inhale through your nose deeply and exhale through your mouth or nose slowly.
+Your breaths should be deliberately slow and coordinated with your movement.

 3. Yin Yoga

-Yin yoga improves flexibility and targets deep connective tissues.
-It involves a series of passive floor poses that work on the lower part of your body that is rich in connective tissues, like the inner thighs, pelvis, hips, and spine.
+Yin yoga focuses primarily on mindfulness, and poses are more gentle and meant to improve flexibility and target deep connective tissues.
+It involves a series of passive floor poses that work on the lower part of your body that is rich in connective tissues, like the inner thighs, pelvis, hips, and spine, although some upper body poses are sometimes incorporated into the practice.
 Yin yoga exercise ranges from 30 minutes to 1 hour, and the poses are held for up to 3 to 5 minutes.

 To perform yin yoga:

-- Choose and allot some poses for your yin yoga session.
-Yin yoga commonly involves the dragon pose, butterfly pose, half butterfly pose, and sphinx pose.
+• Choose and allot some poses for your yin yoga session.
+Yin yoga commonly involves the dragon pose, butterfly pose, half butterfly pose, sphinx pose, reclined twists, child’s pose, supported bridge pose, and pigeon pose.

 4. Chair Yoga

-Chair yoga is one of the best types of yoga, particularly for people with limited mobility or physical strength.
-It helps improve flexibility, strength, balance, posture, and offers better breathing.
+Chair yoga is one of the best types of low-intensity yoga, particularly for people with limited mobility or physical strength.
+It helps improve flexibility, strength, balance, and posture and offers better breathing.
 Some of the easy and effective chair yogas for seniors include:

 1) Ankle to Knee